 Discipline FTEF % Reg FTEF % Adj Description Reg Load Adj Load College Skills/Tutorial, All Sites 4.0800 15.0000 10.6400 85.0000 The ratio of 15% : 85% for a department that teaches the first two levels of the credit English and Math Pathways shows a clear disparity regarding academic instruction for Basic Skills students: both English and Math have closer to 50:50 ratios of full-time to part-time.
-The department ratio will worsen with upcoming retirements and load reductions among its full-time faculty unless at least 2 full-time CSKLS math facutly are hired in 2017.
+The department ratio will worsen with recent retirements and load reductions among its full-time faculty.
 Petaluma 1.0000 20.0000 3.8300 80.0000 District figures are corrected: the full-time instructor load includes tutorial center instructional hours and thus fulfills 1.0 FTEF.
 Despite a ratio similar to that of all sites, in Petaluma, one full- time anchor faculty has proven adequate for department, campus, and college leadership and responsibilities.
-Position is currently vacant and covered part-time by a Santa Rosa full-time faculty.
-New hire expected to take the position Spring 2017.